zackad/blog-src/_posts/2017-08-17-add-ppa-simple-way.md

 category: en
 tags: ubuntu
 ---
-The easiest way to adding ppa (Personal Package Archive) into ubuntu and variant repository is to use `add-apt-reposioty`.
+The easiest way to adding ppa (Personal Package Archive) into ubuntu (and it's variant) repository is to use `add-apt-repository`.
 Unfortunately this tool sometime is not installed in the system especially on minimalist distribution such as docker image.
 The good news is, we can add it manually.

 ## Step 1 — Adding PPA link to source list